MDeak97/JSAT2-part5/README.txt

 // Q5.12 Design and build the UI with the languages listed in Q5.11 - please see attached word document

 // Q5.13 Develop the test cases the verify the UI Functionality - please see attached excel document

+// Q5.14 Test the UI according to the test cases created in Q5.13.
+You must iterate your UI design and build, until the test results meet the requirements - please see attached word document